mtamerb/jdbc/README.md

 - [Lombok](https://projectlombok.org/download) - Project Lombok (from now on, Lombok) is an annotation-based Java library that allows you to reduce boilerplate code.

-- [PostgreSQL Drive](https://projectlombok.org/download) - The PostgreSQL JDBC Driver allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.
+- [PostgreSQL Drive](https://jdbc.postgresql.org/download/) - The PostgreSQL JDBC Driver allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.

 - [MySQL Drive](https://www.mysql.com/products/connector/) - MySQL provides standards-based drivers for JDBC, ODBC, and .Net enabling developers to build database applications in their language of choice

+- [Sample Database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) - PostgreSQL sample database that you can use for learning and practicing PostgreSQL.

 ## Out

-> Made with MySQL
+> with MySQL
 - Create Table

 ![](resources/create_table.png)